0123gabriel/Ubuntu_ROS_Tutorial/Install_RoadRunner.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/8e980e08-cc63-4228-9840-2cbbdcbb7c26)

 5. Fill out all the blank spaces, and check the two boxes: the first one about "Team Leader/Faculty Advisor Confirmation" and the other one to agree the Use Agreement.
 The first three blank spaces should be filled out with your MathWorks account information.
-Finally click on submit and MathWorks Team will check your Software Request and they will send you an activation key to your email after about 2 days.
+Finally click on submit and MathWorks Team will check your Software Request and they will send you an activation key to your email about 2 days later.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/a8ee2ae8-86c1-4259-96e8-743d6ed6ed49)